Eitan-brightleaf/asana-client/readme.md

 of expiry; a refresh token you can use to get a new access token; and some additional metadata.

 This library provides flexibility in how you manage and store tokens.
-By default, the `saveToken`, `loadToken` and `retrieveToken` methods offer a simple way to securely save tokens for future use.
+By default, the `saveToken`, `loadToken` and `retrieveToken` methods offer a simple way for beginners to securely save tokens for future use.
 However, advanced users have full control over token handling and can store their tokens wherever and however they see fit.

 #### Built-In Token Storage

+> ⚠️ **IMPORTANT SECURITY WARNING**: The `CryptoUtils` class are designed for **local development environments only** and are not recommended for production use.
+For production applications, please use a vetted security library or a secure credential management service.

-The library provides several methods to securely manage and persist OAuth tokens.
-These methods are especially useful for developers looking for a quick and simple way to handle token storage without having to implement custom logic from scratch.
+The library provides several methods to manage and persist OAuth tokens.
+These methods are useful for developers looking for a quick and simple way to handle token storage without having to implement custom logic from scratch.
 They are intended for development settings to provide developers with an easy way to store tokens and explore the library.
 In production environments more secure methods should be used.